Logan, Spokane: History

 Initially platted between 1884 and 1889, Logan is one of the oldest neighborhoods in Spokane.
 It was developed initially as a suburb of nearby downtown Spokane with wide streets and landscaped boulevards.
 Gonzaga University, then known as Gonzaga College, was established in the neighborhood in 1887.
 Water and electricity from the City of Spokane arrived in 1892.

 Logan is home to numerous properties on the Spokane Register of Historic Places.
 The neighborhood has many homes built in the early 1900s displaying the Queen Anne, Craftsman, Foursquare and Bungalow architectural styles.
 The Mission Avenue Historic District, which stretches for six blocks on Mission Avenue in Logan, is home to a high density of these historic homes.
 In the neighborhood's southwestern corner is the Desmet Avenue Warehouse Historic District, which features a collection of warehouse buildings constructed in the first decades of the 20th century.
 Both districts are listed on the National Register of Historic Places.

 The growth of Gonzaga University since the men's basketball team's Cinderella run to the Elite Eight of the 1999 NCAA tournament has led to considerable change and new development in Logan.
 In the first years of the 2000s, much of the change took place off-campus, as the swelling student body expanded into rental housing off-campus.
 The physical nature of the neighborhood has changed as well, with construction of numerous new facilities and buildings on and around Gonzaga's campus over the years since 1999.
 This growth and expansion continues to the present, with Gonzaga involved in two construction projects as of 2021 worth a combined $116 million.

+Historic places

+In addition to the Desmet Avenue Warehouse Historic District and Mission Avenue Historic District, Logan is home to 4 individual properties listed on the National Register of Historic Places.